milonmaze/privacy-terms-observatory/usa.experian.com/login/publicPrivacyPolicy.md

 If applicable, to verify your children's identity and provide products and services you request on behalf of your children;
 Perform everyday business functions such as audits, detecting and preventing fraud, analysis, product improvements, research, development, and security;
 Perform other services when you provide your consent and we describe the service to you.
-For example, we may request your information to: monitor your financial accounts offer features you request from companies that we partner with obtain your account and transaction information gain recurring access to your financial, utility, telecom, rental or other service account(s) obtain, use and store your financial and service account information optimize our targeted marketing service
+For example, we may request your information to: monitor your financial and utility service provider accounts offer features you request from companies that we partner with obtain your account and transaction information gain recurring access to your financial, utility, telecom, rental or other service account(s) obtain, use and store your financial and utility service provider account information optimize our targeted marketing service

 Non-personal information is any information that does not reveal who you are, does not identify you individually, and/or is about a collective group of Site users.
 This includes information described under "Cookies, Tracking Technologies, and Targeted Advertising", and other information that does not identify you such as general demographic, publicly available, derived, inferred, or specifically expressed information from users of the Site.
 We may use this information and share it with third parties for any purpose.
 However, if we combine any non-personal information with your personal information such that it reveals who you are, we will treat the information as personal information, as long as it remains combined.